-At Malman Law, we are passionate about helping victims of nursing home negligence and abuse.
 One of the issues we most frequently see is malnutrition.
 Malnutrition – which results from lack of intake of essential nutrients such as iron, calcium, and vitamins A, B, and D – can cause serious health problems for elderly nursing home residents.
-If you believe that you or someone you love may be suffering from malnutrition in a nursing home, we encourage you to contact us right away for a free consultation.
+If you believe that you or someone you love may be suffering from malnutrition in a nursing facility, we encourage you to contact one of our Chicago nursing home malnutrition lawyers right away for a free consultation.

 Malnutrition has many possible causes, many of which can arise from or become exacerbated by negligent or abusive nursing home care.
-If you or your loved one is receiving inadequate or inappropriate treatment in a nursing home, you should be wary of the increased risk for malnutrition.
+If you or your loved one is receiving inadequate or inappropriate treatment in a facility, you should be wary of the increased risk for malnutrition.

 The primary causes and contributing factors for malnutrition include: